 I always continue to develop my MIDI → G-code converter, and so I thought a few weeks ago, with such a DeltaBot you could also create music (as with CNC milling machines).
 In principle, that really works but in Reality it is computational relatively expensive and complex!
 First of all, you should think about, what you have to tell the milling- or 3D-printing program in principle: you have to tell the program the coordinates and speed of point A. And there is the big problem.
 It is useless to me, if I define the position and speed of the point A, as this point does not generate sounds or music.
 The sound is generated by the three motors which move the points P1, P2 and P3.
 To create music so you have to be able to define the positions and velocities of the points P1, P2 and P3 and calculate with these data the velocity and position of the point A. The inverse direction you should also be able to calculate, so that you know in which area the points P1, P2 and P3 can move.

-In conclusion, we can say that the music generation (the calculation of the G-Code) with a DeltaBot is a lot more difficult and computationally expensive.
+In case you had a look at the PDF, you can say that the music generation (the calculation of the G-Code) with a DeltaBot is a lot more difficult and computationally expensive.
 This article creates the theoretical basis for the implementation of a music → G-code converter for DeltaBots.
 I hope that my calculations are correct and that I have not forgotten or ignored any fundamental aspects.
-Of course, I try to expand my music → G-code converter with this calculation rules but it will probably take some time.
+Of course, I try to expand my Music → G-code converter with this calculation rules but it will probably take some time.
 In particular, I also hope that this is not too computationally expensive, because the complete calculation must be done for each G-code line.